mhems/vgql/README.md

 similarity to the formula outlined above.
 I'm sure there are some Metroid-specific assumptions that need to be refactored out.

-To include a game you would like to use this tool on:
+Directory structure of a game this tool should analyze:
-* Make a new directory to hold the game-specific data
+* **game_name/**
+  * **config.py**
+    - customize off of the top-level config.py
+  * **data.txt**
-* Record the game map and collectibles into a file under this tool's DSL
+    - holds game map and collectibles with locations in this tool's DSL
-* Make a configuration file that holds the game's specifics
-  * Start from the top-level config.py

 # Language Specs

-The DSL this tool recognizes is specified by the following grammar, in EBNF notation, with Perl-style regexes:
+The DSL this tool uses to internalize the game's data is specified by the following grammar, in EBNF notation, with Perl-style regexes:

 ```
 start:      world + ;
 world:      WB ID WB room + ;